Hooyar-Foroughi/CraigsBot/README.md

 ---

-Given user-specified search parameters, Craigsbot will monitor Craiglist and find a vehicle that meets your requirements, then send you a direct message on Twitter with the details!
+Given user-specified search parameters, CraigsBot will monitor Craiglist and find a vehicle that meets your requirements, then send you a direct message on Twitter with the details!

-CraigsBot was initially developed to compete with dealerships that swoop up the best deals in a hurry and re-sell them for a profit and it has been proven to work!
+CraigsBot was initially developed to compete with dealerships that quickly swoop up the best deals on the market and re-sell them with a markup, and it has been proven to work!

-Personally, I hosted CraigsBot on a Raspberry Pi and found the perfect car for myself within one month!
+Personally, I hosted CraigsBot on a Raspberry Pi and was able to pick up a great deal within the same month!

 ---